BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 The Authentication Token method has several advantages.
 Most important is that it enables secure cross-origin requests even when third-party cookies are disabled.
 Another advantage is that it doesn't use cookies.
 So, you don't need a cookie authorization banner even if you're developing for an international company.

-On the other hand, it requires that you manage the tokens yourself, in JavaScript while the browser will manage cookies for you.
+On the other hand, it requires that you manage the tokens yourself, in JavaScript, while the browser will manage cookies for you.
 And if you want to maintain a session token across multiple browser tabs you have to manage that carefully.
 [This article](https://blog.guya.net/2015/06/12/sharing-sessionstorage-between-tabs-for-secure-multi-tab-authentication/) discusses that in detail.

 In our labs, we are keeping both the REST API and the application on the same server.
 In that context, CORS headers aren't required and the existing of CORS on the browser will protect against Cross-Site Request Forgery.
 But for anything that involves cross-origin requests, Secure Browser Tokens are the best option.